AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-schemas.md

    >[!NOTE]
    >
-   >If you are the customer of a Platform-based application like Real-time CDP, we recommend using a development sandbox for this tutorial.
+   >If you are the customer of a Platform-based application like Real-Time CDP, we recommend using a development sandbox for this tutorial.
 If you are not, use the **[!UICONTROL Prod]** sandbox.

 1. Go to **[!UICONTROL Schemas]** in the left navigation
 1. Select the **[!UICONTROL Create Schema]** button on the top right